 The Advanced Microwave Scanning Radiometer - Earth Observing System (AMSR-E) instrument on the NASA EOS Aqua satellite provides global passive microwave measurements of terrestrial, oceanic, and atmospheric variables for the investigation of water and energy cycles.

 This Level-2B swath product (AE_Rain) contains instantaneous measurements of rain rate and rain type (convective vs. stratiform), generated from Level-2A brightness temperatures (AE_L2A).
 The Goddard Space Flight Center (GSFC) Profiling algorithm determines rain rate and type over ocean areas, and a Modified GSFC Profiling algorithm over land.
-Data are stored in HDF-EOS format, and are available from 18 June 2002 to present via FTP.
+Data are stored in HDF-EOS format, and are available from 18 June 2002 to 03 October 2011 via FTP.

 We kindly request that you cite the use of this data set in a publication using the following citation.
 For more information, see our Use and Copyright Web page.

 Adler, R., T. Wilheit, Jr., C. Kummerow, and R. Ferraro.
 2004.
 AMSR-E/Aqua L2B Global Swath Rain Rate/Type GSFC Profiling Algorithm.
 Version 2. [indicate subset used].
 Boulder, Colorado USA: NASA DAAC at the National Snow and Ice Data Center.

 |Spatial coverage and resolution||This data set offers coverage of all ice-free and snow-free land and ocean between 70°N and 70°S at a resolution of 5.4 km.|